oliverfields/overtake/README.md

-# overtake - a pass client
+# overtake - a pass like client

 Overtake is a CLI client for managing gpg encrypted files in a directory hiearchy.
 It is inspired by [pass](https://www.passwordstore.org/) and works out of the box with your existing **pass** `.password-store` directory.